List of Marvel Comics teams and organizations: Harriers

 The Harriers are a team of mercenary soldiers, trained and equipped to battle both conventional and superhuman opponents.
 The organization consists of a military-style unit headed by the commanding officer, Hardcase, and nine other members.
 Each of the Harriers formerly served as an agent of S.H.I.E.L.D.
 When the original version of S.H.I.E.L.D. was disbanded, these ten former S.H.I.E.L.D. banded together as the Harriers.
-The Harriers's last known base of operations was Colbert Chu's warehouse, Street of the Stunted Dog, Lowtown, Madripoor.
-Hardcase, Battleaxe, and Shotgun took an assignment from the DEA to infiltrate General Nguyen Ngoc Coy's organization in a failed attempt to destroy Coy's major opium crop in the Indochinese "Golden Triangle."
-During this operation, the Harriers clashed with Wolverine.
-The Harriers were later hired by Wolverine to try to capture him, Psylocke, and Jubilee as a test of the Harriers's skills.